lshzndx/metabase/docs/administration-guide/04-managing-users.md

 This action will delete any dashboard subscriptions or alerts the person has created, and remove them as a recipient from any other subscriptions or alerts.

-This action doesn't affect email distribution lists that are managed outside of Metabase.
+This action doesn't affect email distribution lists that are managed outside of VLink.

 ## Groups